gavin-crowley/JavaScript/README.md

 It is multi-paradigm, supporting event-driven, functional, and imperative programming styles.

 It has application programming interfaces (APIs) for working with text, dates, regular expressions, standard data structures, and the Document Object Model (DOM).

+The ECMAScript standard does not include any input/output (I/O), such as networking, storage, or graphics facilities.